RecklessGlue540/VolumetricLights/README.md

 ### To-do:

 High priority:
-- Add a Project2DFX config with adjusted light positions;
 - Improve destructibility of certain lamppost parts if viable (Such as traffic light boxes, bm_nylamp7 lamps, etc);
-- Fix bm_wall_light_02 emissive glass z-shifting;

 Mid priority:
 - Fix/Improve more models;
 - Add cubemaps to as many bulbs as possible;
+- Add a Project2DFX config with adjusted light positions for the coronas;

 Lower priority:
 - Adjust WalkDontWalk signal texture offsets;